playcanvas/editor-test/README.md

     docker compose up
     ```

+3. Stop the container with Docker compose

+    ```sh
+    docker compose down --remove-orphans
+    ```

 > [!NOTE]
-> To build the image from source instead of pulling from the registry append the `--build` flag or run `npm run docker`
+> To build the image from source instead of pulling from the registry append the `--build` flag

 ## Local Development